clojure-liberator/liberator/doc/actions.md

 of the status codes that redirect the client to a different locations is returned.

-Liberators provides so called action functions that you can declared with your resource definitions which are called at well suited points during request processing.
+Liberator provides so called action functions that you can declare with your resource definitions which are called at well suited points during request processing.